Atos seals contract to transform IT infrastructure at National Bank

-The French IT giant will be providing comprehensive infrastructure and data centre services for the National Bank, headquartered in Essen.
+The French IT giant will be providing comprehensive infrastructure and data center services for the National Bank, headquartered in Essen.

-The comprehensive contract extends for five and a half years and includes data centre, server, mainframe, database and storage services.
+The comprehensive contract extends for five and a half years and includes data center, server, mainframe, database and storage services.

 Atos has taken on the contract during a transition period of where Germany has updated its existing Federal Data Protection Act to comply with the EU's upcoming General Data Protection Regulation (GDPR).

 Data sovereignty has long been a prominent issue in Germany and thus been dealt with harshly.
 The country's Federal Data Protection Act, for instance, states that knowingly transferring non-public data to a third party or a large number of people for business purposes is punishable by imprisonment.

 “In our European Mainframe Hub in Frankfurt, we have focused on using the latest Mainframe technology for our European customers,” says Winfried Holz, CEO at Atos in Germany.